aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}

 ### **Caption Padding**
-The [*Padding*]() property allows setting spacings for top and bottom captions.
-The default value is set to {5pt; 5pt; 0; 5pt} for *CaptionAbove* and to {0; 5pt; 5pt; 5pt} for *CaptionBelow* accoroding to the standard Windows Rectangle properties {Top, Left, Bottom, Right}.
+The *setPadding* method of class [*CaptionParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CaptionParameters) allows setting spacings for top and bottom captions.
+The default value is set to {5pt; 5pt; 0; 5pt} for *CaptionAbove* and to {0; 5pt; 5pt; 5pt} for *CaptionBelow* in line with standard Rectangle properties {Top, Left, Bottom, Right}.
 In the case of setting captions invisible this property is ignored.
-The sample barcode images provided below have been created adjusting the value of the *Padding* property for captions to five and forty pixels.
+The sample barcode images provided below have been created passing the values of five and forty pixels to the *setPadding* methods.

 |<p align="center">**Caption Padding**</p>|<p align="center">**Is Set to 5 Pixels**</p>|<p align="center">**Is Set to 40 Pixels**</p>|
 | :-: | :-: | :-: |